steelhacks-2025-devs/.github/profile/README.md

 Our simple UI allows for seniors to be able to navigate our site with ease!

-This application utilizes machine learning principles to giev community recommendations.<br>
+This application utilizes machine learning principles to give community recommendations.<br>

-Check out the main repository [here]((https://github.com/steelhacks-2025-devs)](https://github.com/steelhacks-2025-devs/main)) ! <br>
+Check out the main repository [here](https://github.com/steelhacks-2025-devs/main)! <br>

 ## Features ✨